Biblical Moments with Frank King

 People tend to be subjective when it comes to defining their commitment to fitness—be it physical or spiritual.
 But for spiritual fitness, the Bible is our standard.
 The purpose of this episode is to motivate believers to a fuller commitment to Christ going forward.

-We must be careful not to become so caught up in the pursuit of things and the busyness of life that we lose our passion for the Lord, or even worse, lose our way.
+We must be careful and not become caught up in the pursuit of material things and the busyness of life.
+Doing so can cause us to lose our passion for the Lord, or even worse, lose our way.
 Being or remaining fully committed to the Lord does not happen by accident.
-It happens only by intent.
+This happens only by intent.

 Monday Jun 17, 2024